kudapara/curated-design-tools/README.md

 # curated-design-tools
-A curated list of the tools we use to enhance our design wokflow.
+> A curated list of the tools we use to enhance our design wokflow.

+## Design tools

+1. [Grabient](https://grabient.com) - Beautiful and simple UI for generating web gradients.